 for UAS RID.
 As noted above, ID is not an end in itself, but a

 means.
-[F3411-19] etc. provide very limited choices for an observer
+Documents such as [F3411-19] provide very limited choices for an observer

 to communicate with the pilot, e.g., to request further information

 on the UAS operation or exit from an airspace volume in an emergency.